Blockchain VC @ Sustany Capital

 clay tablets, depicting commodities owed.
 Clay tables eventually made way for paper, paper made way for databases.
 Of course, before any of these technologies were invented however, humans simply remembered their debts.
 This is still true today, with recorded ledgers serving as additional external memory (if you forget you had an account add a local bank, you may be as lost as if you lost the money in the account).

-Commodity money which combined a medium of exchange with a store of value function under a recognized unit of account, was at no time a significant technology for commercial activity at scale (more here).
+Commodity money which combined a medium of exchange with a store of value function under a recognized unit of account, was at no time in history a significant technology for commercial activity at scale (more here).

 Ironically, the conflation of functions of money as described in Jevon's 1875 textbook might indeed finally come together in digital bearer instruments.
 Albeit, a quick look at any digital wallet today will reveal that money itself does not store value but provides a unit of account, recording of time and asset preferences of the owner.
 Our seller may gladly accept bitcoin for his coconut in the future, however as Gresham's law informs us: bad money will drive good money out of circulation (more on the 'fiat problem' here).
 And, since the default medium of exchange for all money is bytes, thanks to Einstein, we also know the upper bound for that: the speed of light.